 2016 saw the Connantre sugar beet cooperative (Tereos Group) join forces with the cooperative, APM Déshy, allowing Tereos to expand its business into alfalfa processing, with four dehydration plants in north-eastern France (in Anglure, Aulnay-aux-Planches, Montépreux and Pleurs).
 This loves brings a complementary know-how in the field of animal feed, which is a key outcome for agricultural raw material within a local loop approach.

-Development of a group that has today become the world’s third largest sugar producer with operations in 18 countries
+Development of a group that has today become the world’s second largest sugar producer with operations in 15 countries

 Anticipating and diversifying businesses to meet new needs